Rasmus-Dahlkvist/hard-rock-climbing2/README.md

 ### The README.md
 Inspiration for writing this readme file.

-- The overall layout was taken from Code institutes
+- The overall layout was taken from Code institutes [Sample Project README.md](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/)
+- The instructions for forking the repository and creating a local clone was taken from [Tasha Johnson's pawsome-portraits-v4](https://github.com/TashaTJ/pawsome-portraits-v4)

+### Special thanks!
+- To my Code Institute mentor Harry and to my friend Martin for great support !